robinrob/rsmithio/_posts/2015-10-30-personal-code-library.md

 ---
 layout:     post
-title:      "Maintaining a personal code library"
+title:      Maintaining a personal code library
-subtitle:   "Record and hold on to your precious code snippets"
+subtitle:   Record and hold on to your precious code snippets
 date:       2015-10-30
-type:       "Blog Post"
+type:       Blog Post
 ---

 These days rapid Google searches are an invaluable tool for developers who are constantly getting to grips with a